relativehysteria/tsbench/README.md

 1. it's linux
 2. i'm currently listening to nirvana
 3. there's a browser(!!!) running on the system somewhere
+4. no winsor (given the extreme behavior of threads, this is quite important)

 ## theorem for the dumb